3. Integrating data into the workflow

 We can now merge the two tables based on the person_id

-column, using the conventional ds.merge
+column, using the conventional ds.merge command, which

 adheres to DataSHIELD’s data disclosure rules: